The Wall (British game show): Gameplay

 The Wall is a four storey tall pegboard, similar to a pachinko game or bean machine; it also is similar to the Plinko board used for that pricing game of the same name on The Price is Right.
 The bottom of the board is divided into 15 slots marked with various pound sterling amounts, some of which increase as the game progresses.
 Seven numbered "drop zones" are centred at the top of the board (above the centre seven slots), from which balls can be dropped into play.

-A team of two contestants plays each game, with a theoretical top prize of £687,495 (series 1–3) or £977,495 (series 4–).
+A team of two contestants plays each game, with a theoretical top prize of £687,495 (series 1–3) or £977,495 (series 4).
 Green balls dropped on the board will add to the team's bank, while red balls dropped on the board will subtract from it.
 Throughout the game, the bank has a floor of £0.

 Round 1: Free Fall

 In Free Fall, the team is asked a series of five questions, each with two answer choices.
 As each question is asked, three balls are simultaneously released from drop zones 1, 4, and 7.
 The team must select one answer and lock it in before the first ball crosses the threshold of a money slot.
 If the team's answer is correct, the balls turn green and their values are added to the team's bank.
 If the team answers incorrectly or fails to lock in an answer, the balls turn red and their values are subtracted from the team's bank.

 If the team's bank balance is zero at the end of this round, the game ends immediately and they leave with no winnings (such occurrences are excluded from broadcast).
 Otherwise, their earnings become part of a guaranteed payout to be offered to them at the end of the game.

-Starting with Series 4, the team may choose to double the total value of any one question by pressing a gold "Doubler" disk while the balls are falling.
+In series 4, the team could choose to double the total value of any one question by pressing a gold "Doubler" disk while the balls are falling.
 The maximum possible amount that a team can bank in this round is £37,500 in the first three series; this was later increased to £45,000 for the fourth series.

 The values on the board range from £1 to £2,500, and are arranged as follows: